Monte Carlo and Monaco from Cap Martin

 In this painting, Holst captures the unspoilt beauty of the French Riviera, as it was before hotel and casino complexes began to be built.

-Holst was almost exclusively a marine painter, treating his chosen subject in such diverse locations as Denmark, Norway, England, the Côte d’Azur, Gibraltar and the Nile at Cairo.
+Holst was almost exclusively a marine painter but depicting his chosen subject in such diverse locations as Denmark, Norway, England, the Côte d’Azur, Gibraltar and the Nile in Cairo.
 The variety of locations allowed him to represent the sea in a broad range of temporal and atmospheric conditions, ranging from the ice-locked seas of Denmark and Norway to the sun-drenched warm waters of the Mediterranean.